camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 - Simple syntax designed for business professionals and developers
 - Three-valued logic (true, false, null)

-Camunda Cloud integrates the [Feel-Scala](https://github.com/camunda/feel-scala) engine to evaluate FEEL expressions.
+Camunda Cloud integrates the [FEEL Scala](https://github.com/camunda/feel-scala) engine to evaluate FEEL expressions.
 The following sections cover common use cases in Zeebe.
 A complete list of supported expressions can be found in [FEEL Expressions](/reference/feel/what-is-feel.md).

-### Access Variables
+### Access variables

 A variable can be accessed by its name.